 Struggling with someone who you think might have narcissistic traits?

 Usually if you know someone who might have have NPD you have been hurt to some degree.
 Maybe you have been unsure of what is going on in your relationship with them and you haven’t quite been able to put your finger on it.
 This can be hard especially if the person denies everything and cant see what you see.

 The first step is getting some help for yourself and talking these issues through.
 The likelihood of someone who has NPD getting help is quite low, however they may get some help for other problems (not help for NPD).

 Often our counsellors notice the signs of NPD in a relationship counselling session or in an individual session but this is not the main reasons why the person is in the room.
 That is ok, the important thing is that a professional sees what is going on and can support the person with NPD to break down the issues in a way that lands safely for them.

 The big thing we don’t want to do is paint this person as a monster.
 This is for two reasons:

-2. The monster behaviours are just part of the story here.
+- The monster behaviours are just part of the story here.
 The reason a person uses NPD to mask deeper stuff is a part of the problem and the counsellor needs to break through the mask by again building trust and challenge softly.

 If you are worried about someone having NPD traits, reach out to our team for a chat. call 0411 791 089 or email firstname.lastname@example.org